 Your mind operates on the famous computing principle of GIGO — Garbage In, Garbage Out.
 If you do ill, speak ill and think ill, the residue is going to leave you sick.
 If you do well, speak well, and think well, the outcome is going to be well.
 An excess of anything results in excess residue.
 The more you eat, the greater the inventory, the bigger the headache of managing it.

 Imagine having a warehouse stocked up with unnecessary widgets.
 Your mind is a warehouse.
 Do not stock it up with useless stuff.
 Watch what you do, say, and think; transformation will begin automatically.

 The supreme yogi, Krishna says to Arjuna:

 यथा दीपो निवातस्थो नेङ्गते सोपमा स्मृता । योगिनो यतचित्तस्य युञ्जतो योगमात्मनः ।। (Bhagavad Gita 6.19) The conquered mind of the yogi is still like the unflickering lamp in a place devoid of wind.

-In the absence of wind, the flame stays steady; similarly, a tranquil mind remains still in the absence of wind of desires.
+In the absence of the wind, the flame stays steady; similarly, a tranquil mind remains still in the absence of the wind of desires.
 And once again: desires are simply thoughts unabandoned.
 With an ever-present mind that has turned inward or surrendered to the Divine, you will never find yourself pursuing unwanted thoughts.

 In that state of non-pursuit, how can there be any disagreeable reactions from you?
-In the light of the vigilance of the still mind, how can there be any deviations from the object of your meditation (read bliss)?
+In the light of the vigilance of a still mind, how can there be any deviations from the object of your meditation (read bliss)?
 A mind that has gone empty fills with love naturally.